KrishalDhungana/COVID-Data-Analysis-Report/README.md

 # Data-Analysis-Report-COVID
-COVID-19 Analysis Report made by tidying, combining, filtering, and visualizing 27 large data sets.
+COVID-19 Analysis Report made by tidying, combining, filtering, and visualizing 27 large data sets in R.

 Most data sets are included in the CSV Files folder.
 The remaining files are online real-time data sets that are regularly updated.
 The data sets of interest (mainly used) are:
 - covid_complete